briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 13. _(m)_ "Volunteer rescue service organization" means any organization of volunteers organized to function as an emergency medical service organization as defined in Ohio R.C.
-4765.01.
+[4765.01][ORC Section 4765.01].

 14. _(n)_ "Charitable bingo game" means any bingo game described in subsection (o)(1) or (2) of this section that is conducted by a charitable organization that has obtained a license pursuant to Ohio R.C.
-2915.08 and the proceeds of which are used for a charitable purpose.
+[2915.08][ORC Section 2915.08] and the proceeds of which are used for a charitable purpose.

 15. _(o)_ "Bingo" means either of the following: